Emergency situations that may arise if you own a

 As the owner of a diabetic cat,

 it is important to be prepared for the above situations.
-IF YOUR DIABETIC CAT HAS ANY

-OF THESE SIGNS: - Excessive drinking for more than 3 days
+- Excessive drinking for more than 3 days

 - Excessive urination or inappropriate urination in the house for more